danurna/xss-php/README.md

 # xss-php
-This repository contains an example guestbook application with a XSS vulnerability in its implementation (src-vuln).
+This repository contains a XSS vulnerable (simple) guestbook application (src-vuln).
 A fixed version is provided as well (src-fixed).
-This example was created for an security course at university.
+This example requires a SQL database and a webserver to run.
+It was created as an exercise for a security course at university.

 # Application Overview